This website uses cookies

 When we get a flat tyre or run out of oil in our vehicles and the red-light signal alerts us on the dash, what do we do?

-Acceptance didn’t mean it was to become a form of cure, and anybody who believed this would have been sorely disappointed, but it meant allowing for the fact the brain had become ill.
-That’s it.
+Acceptance didn’t mean it was to become a form of cure.
+Anybody who believed this would have been sorely disappointed.
+But it meant allowing for the fact that the brain had become ill.

 After that repairs could get underway and renewal.

-While some sufferers have been able to completely turn their lives around and do so today, others continue to struggle in fight of tug-o-war, requiring ongoing supportive and specially prescribed medications and therapy.
+While some sufferers have been able to completely turn their lives around and do so today, others continue to struggle in a tug-o-war, requiring ongoing supportive and specially prescribed medications and therapy.